ru22-14/beauty-boutique/README.md

 ### Landing Page

+The Landing Page contains Logo Name, NavBar, delivery banner, Hero image with a Button which leads the user to the New Products and an enthusiastic Text with a button under it which leads the user to the Products Page.

+It has beautiful contrasts of Pink Colour.

+The Icons on the right side of the Top Navbar will change the colour after login.

 <img src="static/media/landing-page.jpg" width="80%" align = "center"> <br>

 ### Home Page

+The Home Page is same as Landing Page except that after logging in the Icons on the right side of the Top Navbar Increases as the favourites icon also appears and all the icons change their colour and text as per user's activity.
+The User can read our Business objective and the information about Online Store.
+In the footer section the user can find the facebook page, access our Privacy Policy as well as subscribe for the newsletters.

 <img src="static/media/home-page.jpg" width="80%" align = "center">
 <img src="static/media/about-us.jpg" width="80%" align = "center">